Bordeaux mixture is an effective fungus treatment authorized for use in organic farming.

 - Read also: growing and caring for grapevines, and pruning grapevines.

 - Fighting aphids

 - Fighting caterpillars

 - How to treat peach leaf curl

-Even though using Bordeaux mix is authorized in organic farming, it is strongly recommended to not increase prescribed doses.
+Even though using Bordeaux mix is possible in organic agriculture, a strong recommendation is to not increase the doses on product labels.

 Also avoid using Bordeaux mixture too often, or in itself it will lead to contamination.